 18–24 months for an associate degree

-3. Earn a certification if it fits your career goals
+3. Decide whether certification fits your goals

 Certified Medical Assistant (CMA) from AAMA